 - Support for additional gadgets

-With a bigger battery, your car’s lights, radio, and other electronics can run more smoothly.
-This can make your drives more enjoyable.
+With a bigger battery, your car’s lights, radio, and other electronics can run more smoothly, making your drives more enjoyable.

 Types Of Car Batteries